 Fruits – Add other fruits like apples, grapes, cantaloupe, kiwi, coconut, raspberries, blueberries, oranges, peaches, or mangoes.

 Greens – You can add greens like kale or baby spinach.

 Seeds – Add chia seeds, hemp seeds, flax seeds, etc.

 Other – The addition of vanilla protein powder makes this smoothie great as a pre or post-workout snack.
 You can also add collagen powder to it.

-Smoothie Bowl – To make a smoothie bowl, add less milk while blending and keep the consistency thick.
-Transfer the thick smoothie to the serving bowl and top it with toppings of your choice such as fresh fruits, seeds, nuts, granola, coconut flakes, chocolate chips, almond butter, peanut butter, etc.
+Smoothie Bowl – To make a banana strawberry pineapple smoothie bowl, add less milk while blending and keep the consistency thick.
+Transfer the thick smoothie to the serving bowl and top it with toppings of your choice, such as fresh fruits, seeds, nuts, granola, coconut flakes, chocolate chips, almond butter, peanut butter, etc.

 Strawberry and pineapple smoothie tastes the best when made fresh.
-But in case you have leftovers, you can store them in the fridge in an air-tight container for a maximum of a day.
+But if you have leftovers, you can store them in the fridge in an air-tight container for a maximum of a day.

 While drinking it again, shake well and then consume.

 You can chop the fruits and freeze them in an individual ziplock bag, freezer bag, or an airtight container and blend them when ready to serve.

 You can freeze it in a popsicle mold to make it fun for kids.